Washington, Mike Hopkins agree to extension through 2025

-COLUMBUS, Ohio — Washington has rewarded coach Mike Hopkins for getting the Huskies back to the NCAA Tournament by giving him a contract extension through the 2025 season.
+COLUMBUS, Ohio — Washington has rewarded coach Mike Hopkins for getting the Huskies back to the NCAA Tournament by giving him a contract extension worth $17.5 million through the 2025 season.

 The ninth-seeded Huskies open the NCAAs on Friday against No. 8 seed Utah State.
 It’s Washington’s first appearance in the tournament since 2011.